 Where to Stay

-If you're looking for a serene, remote retreat on the shores of a lake, look no further than North Cascades Lodge at Stehekin.
+If you’re looking for a serene, remote retreat on the shores of a lake, look no further than North Cascades Lodge at Stehekin.
 Located on the far side of Lake Chelan, the lodge is only accessible by boat, plane, and hiking trails.
 Be sure to arrange transportation before your trip.
-The most common way to arrive is via the Lake of the Lake passenger ferry.
+The most common way to arrive is via the Lady of the Lake passenger ferry.

 For trip ideas, camping reservations, visitor centers, weather conditions, and alerts, visit the NPS website.